amazon-archives/serverless-image-resizing/README.md

 - Run `make all`
 - Run `bin/deploy`
-- copy url and paste it to browser.
+- Copy url and paste it to browser.

 ## Description